DevClate/365-Exchange-Security-Dashboard/README.md

 * Uploaded v1 Design with and without separate raw file
 * Added functionality so that when you run in it no matter what day of the month, it will pull the previous month information and have everything labeled correctly
+* Added help to functions.
+Although those functions aren't required to run the script, I did use them when making the script originally.
+Allows you to customize it how you want too.